fluent/fluentd-docs-gitbook/guides/http-to-hdfs.md

 ## Conclusion

-Fluentd + WebHDFS make real-time log collection simple, robust and scalable! [@tagomoris](http://github.com/tagomoris) has already been using this plugin to collect 20,000 msgs/sec, 1.5 TB/day without any major problems for several months now.
+Fluentd + WebHDFS make realtime log collection simple, robust and scalable! [@tagomoris](http://github.com/tagomoris) has already been using this plugin to collect 20,000 msgs/sec, 1.5 TB/day without any major problems for several months now.